skycoin/dmsg/docs/dmsgpty.md

 And open the browser at http://127.0.0.1:8080/

+### Example 2
-### Connect two remote machines with each other via DMSGPTY
+Connect two remote machines with each other via DMSGPTY
 #### Step 1: Config Generation
 First, lets generate a config file for the `dmsgpty-host` both machines if its not already generated.
 ```shell script